perezfra/VIP_webinars_Intel_FPGA/Session3_Custom_VIP_components/readme.md

-## Files from the Session 2 of the VIP webinar series
+## Files from the Session 3 of the VIP webinar series

-### Session2 Debug_VIP_pipeline_v1_slides.pdf
+### Session3 Develop_Custom_VIP_Component_v1_slides.pdf
-    Presentation material with design strategies and considerations to build efficient video pipelines with VIP suite
+    Presentation material on how to develop a custom component allowing the implementation of proprietary functionality in your video processign pipeline.
+This enables you to add your secret sauce to the application and differentiate from competition

-### Session2 Debug_VIP_pipeline_System_Console_lab_v1.pdf
+### Session3 Develop_Custom_VIP_Component_lab_v1.pdf
-    Lab manual on how to use System Console debug tool to bring up and control your VIP pipeline when you don't have either CPU or software application ready yet
+    Lab manual on how to use the provided verilog HDL to build your sepecific component.
+This template solves the intergration in the Avalo-ST video, handling all the control and video packets, as well as the backpressure mechanism used to stall data and control the video flow.
+This template allows teh developer to focus only on adding their proprietary code.
-    Associatted project files: 2_Debugging_VIP_pipelines.tar.gz
+    Associatted project files: 3_Custom_VIP_component.tar.gz